github/codespaces-codeql/README.md

 ## Further learning

 You can find CodeQL tutorials in our [CodeQL documentation](https://codeql.github.com/docs/writing-codeql-queries/ql-tutorials/).
-Some of the tutorials provide practice problems that you can use this codespace to work through.
+The tutorials introduce concepts that you can use this codespace to practice.